I was long listed for the BBC National Short Story Award 2021 for my story Sorry For Your Loss. It was judged to be one of the best Top 50 stories.

 I like reading my work to an audience, and have performed short stories at many events:

-Story Fridays, Story Saturdays, BrisTales, Heads and Tales, Telltales, White Rabbit, National Flash Fiction Day, Salisbury Arts Festival, Bath Fringe Festival, Bath Festival of Literature, Frome Festival, St Ives Arts Festival, Cyprus Wells, Sparks Dartington Radio, Coleford Festival, Secret Garden Party, Green Man Festival, Feast of Stories, Gig In The House, Small Stories.
+Story Fridays, Story Saturdays, Stories At The Farm, Nailsworth Festival, BrisTales, Heads and Tales, Telltales, White Rabbit, National Flash Fiction Day, Salisbury Arts Festival, Bath Fringe Festival, Bath Festival of Literature, Frome Festival, St Ives Arts Festival, Cyprus Wells, Sparks Dartington Radio, Coleford Festival, Secret Garden Party, Green Man Festival, Feast of Stories, Gig In The House, Small Stories.

 I also like site-specific writing:

-This year, I curated a story walk with Kilter Theatre.
+In 2019, I curated a story walk with Kilter Theatre.
 We took an audience on a walk around Bath, stopping for five minute stories along the way.
-This walk went down very well with the audience.
-Our story walks are an on-going project.
+As it was not possible to run live walks in 2020, I filmed the stories on this walk for the Bathscape Walking Festival.
+They are available here.

 In 2016, I curated, recorded and sound-edited a series of nine stories for Bath Hospital Radio, including one of my own.
 From Flanders Field to Bath marked the centenary of the Royal United Hospital in Bath.
 All of the stories were inspired by the site and by historical fact.
 This was the first literary commission by Bath Hospital Radio in its 50 year history.